danyaberezun/replacewith/README.md

 Cons:
 1. It narrows down the problem of `replaceWith` implementation to inlining; **maybe** this is asking too much of the inliner.
+2. The proposed `replaceWith` specification is indeed quite simple.
+But it requires user to understand how inliner works.
+This observation rises an interesting question:
+``**Does the inliner have a normal specification**?''. =)

 ## Corner case: inlining is impossible

-$\bullet$ Sometimes inlining are impossible.
+$\bullet$ Sometimes inlining is impossible.
 For example:
 ``` Kotlin
 fun testT2(x: X) {
     x.o̶l̶d̶F̶u̶n̶X̶()